Japan energy deadlock deepens; government fails to announce policy mix

 “I guess they worry that the next government might not want to or be able to roll this back.”

-Earlier on Monday, Noda said in his platform for re-election as party leader that Japan should aim to abandon nuclear power.
-But he gave no timetable for doing so.
+Noda, registering on Monday for re-election as leader of his Democratic Party, said in his platform that Japan should aim to abandon nuclear power, but gave no timetable for doing so.

 Noda faces three rivals, but is expected to be re-elected as head of his party, which proposed last week that Japan should move towards ending reliance on nuclear power by the 2030s.